 From the definition \eqref{defAl}, we compute:

-and the eigenvalues of that (invertible) matrix are exactly those $\kappa$ that satisfy $\widehat{Q}_1(\kappa)=0$.
-Hence for any sufficiently large $z$, $\M(z)$ has $r$ eigenvalues in $\D$ and $p$ eigenvalues in $\U$ (which are close to the roots of $\widehat{Q}_1$).
+and the eigenvalues of that (invertible) matrix are exactly those $\kappa \neq 0$ that satisfy $\widehat{Q}_1(\kappa)=0$.
+Hence for any sufficiently large $z$, $\M(z)$ has $r$ eigenvalues in $\D \setminus \{ 0 \}$ and $p$ eigenvalues in $\U$ (which are close to the roots of $\widehat{Q}_1$).
 This completes the proof of the first statement in Lemma \ref{lem:1}.
 It now remains to examine the situation at the points $\underline{z}_k$, $k=1,\dots,K$.
 The arguments below are the same for the explicit and implicit cases so we stop distinguishing between the two from now on.
 We thus consider a point $\underline{z}_k$ for $1 \le k \le K$.

 \paragraph{Case I.} We assume that the index $k \in \{ 1,\dots,K \}$ is such that the set $\mathcal{I}_k$ in \eqref{defIk} is the singleton $\{ k \}$ and we assume for now $\alpha_k>0$ in \eqref{hyp:stabilite2}.
 Since the eigenvalues of $\M(\underline{z}_k)$ are the roots of the dispersion relation: